zachhannum/the-word-of-iron/manuscript/chapter_7.md

 “That’s not fair.”

-Vanen seemed to consider, then said, “I suppose it would be a shame to end it so soon, so I’ll tell you this much: the Aeonnar are eternal constructs made by the magi of old---those of the Veritas Guild.
+Vanen seemed to consider, then said, “I suppose it would be a shame to end it so soon, so I’ll tell you this much: the Aeonnar are eternal constructs made by the magi of old—those of the Veritas Guild.
 They were made to serve the ancient magi, but when the world fell, they vanished.
 You’re friend there might very well be the last of them.
 Truly rare and exceptional.”

 Rykker seemed to understand what Vanen was talking about, though Viggo had never heard of this guild.